jarun/buku/README.md

                            delete all bookmarks, if no arguments
       -i, --import file    import bookmarks from html file; Firefox, Google Chrome and IE formats supported
-      -h, --help           show this information
+      -h, --help           show this information and exit

     edit options:
       --url keyword        specify url, works with -u only